Richard was elected in December 2019 and is the first Conservative Member of Parliament ever to be elected by the people

-Since then he has worked in both the public and private sectors, as well as in political campaigning.
-Most recently, before becoming an MP, he worked as Deputy Head of Press for the Conservative Party Headquarters and as a Special Adviser to the Secretary of State for Education, Defence, Transport and in the House of Lords.
+Since then, he has worked in both the public and private sectors, as well as in politics.
+Before becoming an MP, he worked as Deputy Head of Press for the Conservative Party Headquarters and as a Special Adviser to the Secretaries of State for Education, Defence, Transport and in the House of Lords.

 Following his election, Richard has been very active on behalf of his constituency, both locally and in Parliament, raising issues such as transport infrastructure, jobs and the economy, farming, and lobbying for a replacement to Shotley Bridge Hospital.
 He is also involved in national campaigns to better regulate gambling, provide better mental health services and help prevent suicide, and for environmental protection.

 Since being elected to Parliament, Richard has led successful campaigns to change Government policy.
 Within weeks of being elected he successfully convinced the Chancellor of the Exchequer to reverse the 'Motorhomes Tax' - an EU regulation that had caused a huge rise in tax on motorhomes.
 This was severely impacting Elddis, a caravan and motorhome manufacturer that employs almost 500 people in his constituency.

 Richard lives in Wolsingham.
 He enjoys cooking roasts, local pubs and walking in the Durham Dales.